 Organisations can obviously not be expected to guarantee compliance with instructions given to staff - individual employees will occasionally act wilfully and recklessly in contravention of clear instructions.
-This may result in the organisation being vicariously liable for the breach of another IPP by its staff member (see discussion of liability for disclosure below), but would not seem to be a breach of the security principle40.
+This may result in the organisation being vicariously liable for the breach of another IPP by its staff member (see discussion of liability for disclosure below), but would not seem to be a breach of the security principle61.
 Where this happens, however, organisations could be expected to reinforce training and where appropriate to take disciplinary action in order to maintain a reasonable system of security.
-41
+62 The NZ Privacy Commissioner has commented: